Group13-KBS/FinalProject/README.md

                c.
 Time of day which has most accidents
                d.
 Severity of accidents
                e.
-State wise length of road affected by an accident We can directly work on the preprocessed data and implement the recommendation algorithm.
+State wise length of road affected by an accident We can work on the preprocessed data and implement the recommendation algorithm.

            2)  Dashboard for User group, Dashboard for Data Engineers:
                We will plan to represent graphically the severity of accidents.
 Also dashboards for the accidents occured based on                      various factors.